Using the reading room

 What are the opening hours and document ordering times?

-The reading room of the National Archives is open Monday to Friday from 10.00 until 17.00 to members of the public in possession of a valid reader’s ticket.
+Due to the recent public health issues the National Archives has had to adapt its service.
+Currently the reading room of the National Archives is open Monday to Friday from 10.00 until 5:00pm (with a closure period 1-2pm when readers are expected to vacate) to members of the public in possession of a valid reader’s ticket.

 Security and Preservation of archives in the reading room